kr-colab/disperseNN2/docs/source/vignette.rst

 -----------

 In the below ``disperseNN2`` training command, there are two options that bear a bit of explanation.
-In the example data we are working with there are 95 individuals, and so ${95\choose 2}$ = 4465 pairs of individuals.
+In the example data we are working with there are 95 individuals, and so :math:`{95 \choose 2} = 4465` pairs of individuals.
 We set ``--pairs`` to 1000 to reduce the number of pairwise comparisons used and thus the memory requirement.
 Further our architecture only considers a subset of pairs on the backward pass for gradient computation in first half of the network;
 this number is chosen with ``--pairs_encode``.